H1rono/binum/README.md

 # binum

-integer emulation with boolean expression
+integer emulation as a boolean sequence